Skip to content

 The lost churches of Mundu are found

 Little did Tom Desloges know the remarkable story his discovery was going to unravel when he found in his church’s archives maps, letters and some reports about the Mundu.
 The Mundu?
 How did this name get there?
-Sources cited this tribe ...
+Sources cited this ...

 Read More